 During the very early, tentative stages of your newfound illness (when you’re not quite ready for munching on solids just yet) my advice is to try incorporating some ginger into your regime.

-Try some ginger tea bags or simply grate some fresh ginger into some hot water with lemon and sip on this.
+Try some ginger tea bags or simply grate fresh ginger into some hot water with lemon and sip on this.
 Candied ginger is also an option which you can suck on, just watch out for the sugar content.
-Ginger is an anti-spasmodic and considered very good for soothing unsettled tums – there’s even some research to back up its use1.
+Ginger is an anti-spasmodic and is considered very good for soothing unsettled tums – there’s even some research to back up its use.1

 4. Homemade soup